ECD-APPS/Asset-Management/README.md

 Management VLAN policy:
 - Only admin workstation access is allowed.
-- No application traffic is allowed into management subnet.
+- No application traffic is allowed into the management subnet.

 ## ACI Contracts (Recommended)